It's Gonna Be Me: Background and development

-NSYNC were then placed against a green screen at the suggestion of Isham, after he saw a Slim Jim advertisement.
-The band were filmed at 12 frames per second, on a base of 24, to ensure that they resembled dolls.
+NSYNC then placed against a green screen at the suggestion of Isham, after he saw a Slim Jim advertisement.
+The band were filmed at 12 frames per second, on a base of 24, to make them resemble dolls animated by stop-motion.
 Consequently, both the song and dancing members needed to perform at half speed due to mathematical problems, which was also attributed to the set scaled 7.2 times larger than the real world.
 During the scene when the dolls are scanned at the checkout counter and reverted to human size, several shots of each member were superimposed in front of a green screen, which was animated by Radium through the use of Inferno steadily growing each doll back up to human height.
-The company also assisted in creating digital effects using Inferno, such as the constant "morph zooms" used to transition between scenes.
-The music video debuted on MTV's Making the Video on May 21, 2000, and also made its first appearance on Total Request Live on May 23, 2000.
+The company also assisted in creating digital effects using Inferno, such as the constant "morph zooms" used to move between scenes.
+The music video debuted on MTV's Making the Video on May 21, 2000, and made its first appearance on Total Request Live on May 23, 2000.

 Synopsis

 The music video begins in a toy store, with the "Bye Bye Bye" introduction faintly playing in the background.
 Each NSYNC member portrays an animated plastic doll version of themselves, as they are trapped inside of a display box.
 They punch through the plastic sleeve on their boxes and attempt to gain the attention of a woman in the store so that they can be bought.
-Army men abseil down from a taller shelf, where they destroy their boxes and goad them into physically fighting.
+Army men abseil from a taller shelf, where they destroy NSYNC's boxes and goad them to fight.
 The army men remain standing and laugh at the dolls when they are purchased, giving them a mocking salute at their expense.

-The NSYNC dolls notice a group of female dolls and attempt to converse with them, but are rejected and trapped underneath a net thrown onto them in retaliation.
-The dolls are again teased when the female dolls are scanned.
+The NSYNC dolls are invited by a group of female dolls to party at their display, but this was a ruse and they become trapped underneath a net thrown onto them.
+The NSYNC dolls are again teased when the female dolls are scanned.

 Joey Fatone accidentally knocks down a stack of dominoes forming the band's logo, before the NSYNC dolls frantically run atop the shelf when they notice the same woman walking past their section earlier.
-They quickly abseil inside the shelf and perform the song's dance choreography for her, quickly gaining her affection for them.
-She purchases the dolls, and upon being scanned, revert into the life-sized version of each member.
+They quickly abseil inside the shelf and perform the song's dance choreography for her, quickly gaining her affection.
+She purchases the dolls, which upon being scanned become life-sized versions of each member.
 The Justin Timberlake doll knocks down the remaining NSYNC dolls behind him on the shelf, as the life-sized members walk out of the toy store alongside the woman.

-While transitioning throughout the music video, the real-life NSYNC members perform a choreographed dance routine in a domed arena, which contains multi-colored strobe lighting effects constantly alternating the background colors.
+The plot scenes are intercut with video of the real-life NSYNC members performing a choreographed dance routine in a strobe-lit dome.